riscv-steel/riscv-steel/docs/source/hardware/core.md

   <figcaption><strong>Figure 2</strong> - Write operation timing diagram</figcaption>
 </figure>

-## Exceptions, interrupts and traps
+## Exceptions, Interrupts and Traps

 ### Overview

 In the RISC-V architeture, a trap refers to the transfer of control caused by either an exception or interrupt.
-A trap is said to be _taken_ when an exception or interrupt change the program normal execution order by writing to the program counter the start address of a trap handler software routine, as configured in the **mtvec** CSR.
+A trap is said to be _taken_ when an exception or interrupt change the program normal execution order by writing to the Program Counter (PC) the start address of a trap handler software routine.

 An exception always causes a trap to be taken.
 An interrupt causes a trap to be taken only if: